 Pronounced: hel-lick-o-back-ter pie-lor-ee in-fek-shun

-Helicobacter pylori (H. pylori) is a type of bacteria that can infect the stomach and intestines.
-It can lead to:
+H. pylori is a type of bacteria.
+It can infect the stomach and intestines and lead to:

 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your risk of h. pylori infection include being in:
+Factors that may increase your chances of H. pylori infection include:

 Tests may include: